Best RV Air Compressors

 Viair 00088 88P Portable Air Compressor

 The second product of the list has some similar features and functions.
-The 120 PSI maximum is a decent PSI rating for a compressor, indeed on the higher end.
+The 120 PSI maximum is a decent PSI rating for a portable air compressor, indeed on the higher end.
 The CFM rating is slightly better than the last product as it sits at 1.47 CFM.

 The device is also on the smaller side making it far more portable and suitable for any RV. the power cord is 10 ft., and the air hose adds another 16 ft.
 All in all, the full product can span 26 ft. from the power supply.
 The manufacturer said that the product works best with 33 inch tires.